kenos1/save-suroi-together/README.md

 - why these issues are happening,
 - and how things can be changed in the future for further improvement and growth.

+  Please note that this letter should in no way be construed as a personal attack on any member of the Suroi team or community.
+For the most part, they are all very nice and talented people, who are not acting with intentional malice.
+The combination of poor communication, hubris, and confusing messaging has made development into a complete mess regardless.
+We wouldn't be writing this letter however, if we didn't sincerely care about the project and want to see it succeed.
+Please keep that in mind as you read on.

 ## Management Issues

 ### Ignoring the Community (and Contributors)